jofey55/ZawadiEats/replit.md

 ### Backend Architecture

 The backend uses **Express.js** with **TypeScript** to provide a comprehensive REST API.
 It includes an integration layer for the **Toast POS API**, ready for menu synchronization and order submission. **PostgreSQL** serves as the database, managed with **Drizzle ORM** for type-safe queries and automatic UUID generation.
-The system uses an in-memory storage fallback with a database backup strategy.
+The system uses a dual storage strategy: **PgStorage** (PostgreSQL via Drizzle ORM with Neon serverless driver) for production and **MemStorage** (in-memory fallback) for local development without database.
 Data flow involves frontend submissions via TanStack Query, Zod validation on the backend, and persistence through the storage layer, with optional Toast API integration.

+**Database Layer (November 2025)**:
+- `server/db.ts`: Drizzle ORM initialization using `drizzle-orm/neon-http` with `@neondatabase/serverless`
+- `server/storage.ts`: Dual implementation - `PgStorage` for PostgreSQL persistence, `MemStorage` for development
+- Automatic storage selection: Uses `PgStorage` when `DATABASE_URL` is set, otherwise falls back to `MemStorage`
+- Railway-ready: Configured for seamless deployment with PostgreSQL database

 ### Core Features